Tabletop Exercise 4: Minivan with 4 Students Rear-ends School Bus

 Whether working at K-12 schools, colleges or hospitals, scenario-based training exercises are a useful way to improve campus safety and security.
 They bring a wide variety of stakeholders to the same table and really test a school or campus’ emergency plans.

-That is why in October, Campus Safety launched its tabletop exercise series.
+That is why, Campus Safety is publishing again its very popular tabletop exercises.
 Guy Bliesner, an analyst for the Idaho Office of School Safety and Security (IOSSS), generously provided us with incidents that actually happened at Idaho schools in the last five years and how those particular schools responded.

 Each scenario provides details of the event, along with the real outcome and findings from an after-action report.
 They are designed to be completed in 10-15 minutes as part of an administrative meeting.